-Referring Entity means an Entity that has provided a Member in Public Practice's contact details to a director(s), Insolvent Debtor or creditor for the purposes of the director(s), Insolvent Debtor or creditor seeking specialist insolvency advice that may result in an Appointment.
+Referring Entity means an Entity that has introduced or referred a Member in Public Practice to a director(s), Insolvent Debtor or creditor for the purposes of the director(s), Insolvent Debtor or creditor seeking specialist insolvency advice that may result in an Appointment.

-Related Entity means an Entity or person defined as a related entity in the Bankruptcy Act 1966.
+Related Entity means an entity or person defined as a related entity in the Bankruptcy Act 1966.

-Trustee means a person who administers a bankruptcy or Part X administration under the Bankruptcy Act 1966.
+Trustee means a person defined as a trustee in the Bankruptcy Act 1966.